MileHacker Logo

 • Art Galleries & Exhibition Spaces: Sanur has smaller art shops and galleries, along Jalan Danau Tamblingan and its side streets.
 These shops sell local and contemporary Balinese art, including paintings, sculptures, and handicrafts.
 You watch artists at work or purchase directly from them.

 • Cultural Centers & Performance Venues: Some larger resorts in Sanur host regular Balinese dance performances or cultural evenings for guests.
-These display a convenient way to experience traditional Balinese arts.
+These display a convenient way to sample traditional Balinese arts.
 Independent cultural venues are fewer than in Ubud, Bali's cultural heart.

 Historical Sites